Walk Grades

 Grade 1

 Typically a hill or mountain walk involving ascent and descent of more than 750 metres (2500ft).
-And a distance that could exceed 10 miles.
+On high mountain paths and over difficult terrain.

 Grade 2